DevaanshArora/urlChatbot/README.md

 # urlChatbot
-# AI Sensy Chat Assistant 🤖
+# AI Chat Assistant 🤖

 A powerful, context-aware chat assistant built with Streamlit and powered by Groq's LLaMA 3 model.
 This application allows users to have intelligent conversations while incorporating knowledge from web sources.